Introduction to wall construction

 If you were to slide on those old Marvel Comics X-ray Specs (you know, the ones that can see through anything), and look around your doors and windows, you’d see something amazing.
 Over each window and door you’d find a sturdy wooden bridge—and at each end you’d find support pillars.
 These bridges aren’t glamorous like the Golden Gate or Brooklyn bridges, but they’re darn important.
 They’re the structural elements that allow us to install windows and doors without weakening the walls.

 In the real world of architects, carpenters and lumberyards, these bridges are called headers (Fig. A).
 The vertical pillars supporting each end (normally composed of 2x4s or 2x6s) are called king studs and trimmers (or jack studs).
 In most wood frame dwellings, headers are made of dimensional lumber installed on edge.
 The king studs nailed into the end of each header and the trimmers that butt just under the header combine to create a sturdy vertical support column.
 Together the headers, king studs and trimmers act as a system that transfers weight from above, down and around the window and door openings to the floor and foundation below.
 The longer the distance a header spans and the heavier the load it supports, the more substantial it needs to be.
 Undersized headers will bow downward, pinching windows and doors and making them difficult to operate.
 They will also crack drywall and distort trim.
 There is no simple rule of thumb to determine exactly what size a header should be.
-But you gotta get it right
+But you gotta get it right as you proceed in this how to frame a window project.

 Hey Einstein, how big should that header be?